 The dwarf palmetto bush provides an interesting tropical accent in cooler climates.
 The blue-green evergreen foliage of this plant provides interest throughout the winter.

-S. minor works well as an understory planting of other larger palms or trees and its tolerance for damp, poorly drained areas make it one of the few options for shady waterlogged areas.
-It can be planted in groups around entrances or along with foundations, or be grown as a focal point in a central area.
+S. minor works well as an understory planting of other palms or trees and its tolerance for damp, poorly drained areas make it a good choice for shady waterlogged areas.
+It makes an excellent foundation plant in groups around doorways or as a focal point in a central space.

 S. minor can also be grown in containers and pots, indoors in a well-lit area, or outdoors.

-This plant is known to have had many traditional uses for Native Americans.
-As a medicinal plant, preparations were used to treat eye irritation, high blood pressure as well as kidney conditions.
+As a medicinal plant for Native Americans, preparations were used to treat eye irritation, high blood pressure as well as kidney conditions.

 Parts of the plant, such as the roots and fruits were also eaten on occasion.
 The leaves also had several uses including thatching, basket-weaving and fan making.